 To run a test coverage analysis

-Set the property webMethods.test.setup.profile.mode =COVERAGE in the property file and follow the same execution steps as mentioned in earlier section
+Set the property webMethods.test.setup.profile.mode =COVERAGE in the property file and follow the same execution steps as mentioned in the earlier section

 Viewing Code Coverage Analysis

 After you run the test, webMethods Code Coverage view displays a detailed coverage report of

 the test session.
 The tested flow steps and map actions or Services appear in green and the untested flow steps and map actions appear in red.

 You can view the code coverage report locally through NodeJs or Tomcat by just copying the ‘wmcodecoverage’ folder that contains all the report resources to the specific location of these servers.

 You can use the Jenkins HTML publisher plugin to publish the code coverage reports if the execution is done by Jenkins.